Road to Hana Preparation Tips, Highway Map, and Where to Stop

-A: It depends, but there are a lot of them.
-It depends because if it's rained recently then waterfalls burst forth from almost every curve on the Highway.
+A: That depends, but there are a lot of them.
+It depends because if it's rained recently then waterfalls burst forth from almost every curve on the highway.
 But if it has been dry, some falls may dry up and not be flowing.
 EMI, a company that diverts stream water for the hungry cane fields in central Maui, also can cause certain falls to cease flowing - again, usually when it's dry.
-In our opinion, the best waterfalls are actually beyond Hana town, with Wailua Falls being the crown gem.
-If you're up for a little hiking however, you can even get a good view of 400' Waimoku Falls at the end of the Pipiwai Trail.
-The later is located inside Haleakala National Park at the Oheo Gulch (also known as the Seven Sacred Pools).
-For more information on all the major falls along the drive, see our Hana Highway Waterfalls entry.
+In our opinion, the best waterfalls are actually beyond Hana town, with Wailua Falls being the crown jewel.
+If you're up for a little hiking, however, you can even get a good view of 400 ft.
+Waimoku Falls at the end of the Pipiwai Trail.
+The latter is located inside Haleakala National Park at the Oheo Gulch (also known as the Seven Sacred Pools).
+For more information on all the major falls along the drive, see our Road to Hana Waterfalls entry.

 Q: Is the drive really worth it?

-A: Unless you really don't like scenic drives with beautiful scenery, waterfalls, and lush green surroundings - yes, the drive is worth it.
-Still, some people really don't care much for the drive, and that prompted us to write an article about that topic: Is the Hana Highway really worth it?
-If you've got any reservations about the drive, that article should clear up several important factors for you and help you decide if the drive is right for you and your family.
+A: Unless you don't like scenic drives with beautiful sights, waterfalls, and lush green surroundings - yes, the drive is worth it.
+Still, some people don't care much for the drive, and that prompted us to write an article about that topic: Is the Hana Highway Really Worth it?
+If you have any reservations about the drive, that article should clear up several essential factors for you and help you decide if the drive is right for you and your family.

 Road to Hana Checklist

-This short checklist is meant to be a quick guide to what to do and bring on the drive.
+This short checklist is meant to be a quick guide for what to do and what to take on the drive.
 As we mentioned earlier, the drive has so many attractions it would be impossible to see them all in a single day.
-If you're going to spend a night in Hana, which is advisable if you've got enough time on your trip, then we feel like the Travaasa Hana Hotel is your best bet.
 This will allow you to visit the attractions before Hana town one day, and the sights beyond it the next.
 We've also made a list of the Road to Hana stops with facilities here.